vinceclifford/Huffman/README.md

 ```
 ./huffman -d foo.huff -o output.txt
 ```
-That result in a decompressed file called `output.txt` which is equivalent to the file `input.txt`
+That result is a decompressed file called `output.txt` which is equivalent to the file `input.txt`

 # Testing